• Latest

 How is SEO for startups different from regular SEO?

-SEO for startups have a few differences from regular SEO.
+SEO for startups has a few differences from regular SEO.
 The requirements of search engines for established businesses are the same for startups.
-Irrespective of the website or business’s size, creating helpful and high-quality content optimised for search intent is important for a healthy backlink profile.
+Irrespective of the website or business’s size, creating helpful and high-quality content optimized for search intent is important for a healthy backlink profile.
 It also helps to monitor and fix any technical issues on the site.

 However, startups have some unique SEO challenges.
 These challenges are less likely to affect established businesses and occur less frequently.
 They include: